stefuhnee/http-framework/README.md

 ## Todos

- - Handle other RESTFUL methods beyond GET, POST, PUT, DELETE
+ - Handle other RESTFUL methods beyond GET, POST, PUT, PATCH, and DELETE
  - Handle many types of data
  - Enable responses beyond writing to the client